 I’d use that to get myself a new Universal Audio Apollo X4, at least as a down payment!

-What’s some advice you can give to producers now? you must get sent a lot of demos… what are the regular mistakes or things people can improve on that you hear?
+You must get sent a lot of demos – what are the regular mistakes or areas people can improve on that you hear?

 Three things which usually are the case;

 1. Adding too many layers and sounds that in the end will mess up your mixing and make it sound stressed and messy.